“Good communication is the bridge between confusion and clarity” – Nat turner

 - They reinforce trust and credibility.

-Visual communication is the important and 4 types of communication.
+Visual communication is the most important and 4 types of communication.
 Visual communication refers to conveying data and information using various visual mediums, for instance, graphic design, diagrams, prints, charts, and animation.
 Visual communication is a crucial concept where two or more people can effectively communicate their thoughts, messages, and ideas.

-Importance of visual communication:
+Importance of visual communication

 - Visual communication gives more meaning and thus helps people to engage, observe, connect, and draw inferences with the subject directly.